Getting Started

 Build and preview

 Ask your agent to build and launch the dev server.
-It will call the right MCP tools automatically.
+It will run the right CLI commands automatically.

 Or run it from the CLI: